rocket111185/notebook-linux/README.md

 $ ./install
 ```
 ### Fedora
 The necessary package is `rpm-build`.
-If you have installed it, Launch these commands:
+If you have installed it, launch these commands:
 ```bash
 $ cd Fedora
 $ chmod +x install